 Monitoring of U87MG tumor growth was performed once per week via whole-body bioluminescence measurement.
 Shown are the mean values of luciferase quantifications.

 At day 26, cerebrums of the sacrificed animals were isolated at necropsy and homogenized.
 Luciferase was quantified via enzymatic assay ex vivo.
 Blotted are the mean luciferase activity normalized to organ weight in the top graph and the individual luciferase readouts in the lower graph together with their median values and interquartile ranges.
 P values were calculated compared to the vehicle control using the unpaired t‑test.

-Goal: Capecitabine, a standard of care therapeutics for colon cancer, was tested for it's potential to inhibit orthotopic CT26wt primary tumor growth.
+Goal: We used a standard of care therapeutics for colon cancer which is a chemotherapy agent inhibiting de novo DNA synthesis.
+The agent was tested for its potential to inhibit orthotopic CT26wt primary tumor growth.

-The animal weight of CT26wt orthotopic tumor model is shown with vehicle and capecitabine treatment.
+The animal weight of CT26wt orthotopic tumor model is shown with vehicle and drug treatment.